Borek78/how-to-create-pandita/_includes/audiobook/7-using-the-cc-licenses-how-to-make-an-audiobook.md

 ### CC LICENSES AND AUDIOBOOKS
 </div>

-Marking a creative work with a CC licence is usually done with a license notice that includes the name of the author, the name of the license, a link to the license and a link to the original work.
+Marking a creative work with a CC license is usually done with a license notice that includes the name of the author, the name of the license, a link to the license, and a link to the original work.
 There are a few marking examples on these two websites.<br><br>

 <div class="do-not-break-out" markdown="1">